The Doctor and Romana are en route to Gallifrey.

-As the Doctor continues to conduct his experiments into the DNA of the Marshmen and the spiders, Sue figures it out.
+As the Doctor continues to experiment with the Marshmens’ DNA, Sue finally figures it out.

 Sue: This is basically Planet of the Apes, isn’t it?
-They have evolved from the Marshmen.
+They’ve evolved from the Marshmen.
 I’m right, aren’t I?

-Me: At least Adric got to keep his brother’s belt.
+Me: At least he got to keep his brother’s belt.

-Sue: If only he got his brother’s looks and talent as well.
+Sue: If only he got to keep his brother’s looks and talent as well.

-Me: And that’s why you should lock the bloody doors.
+Me: And that’s why you should always lock the bloody doors.

-Sue: It’s his dream job – he’s 18 and he’s working on Doctor Who.
+Sue: It’s his dream job – he’s 18 years old and he’s working on Doctor Who.
 You fanboys are just jealous.
 I’m sure he’ll settle down eventually.

 The Starliner takes off.

 Sue: I bet they can’t decide where to go.
-And why go anywhere anyway?
-I bet they get shot down by Daleks.
+And why go anywhere at all?
+I bet they get shot down by the Daleks.

 Sue: A charged what?

-Sue: I CV-what?
-I am supposed to know what that means?
+Sue: A CV-what?
+Am I supposed to know what that means?